-There’s a reason so many recipes start with chopping onion.
+There’s a reason so many recipes start with chopping onions.
 Onions are a great way to build flavor in a dish.
 However, there’s a downside to all of that delicious, flavor-generating sulfur.
 It seems virtually impossible to chop an onion without crying, and any cook knows that chopping onions releases chemicals that sting.

-What is this tear gas?
+What is this?
+Tear gas?

 Onions get their distinctive flavor from sulfur, which they absorb from the soil they are grown in.
 The plants deploy this chemical when their tissues are broken by biting or cutting.
 The chemicals are highly irritating, and discourage most creatures from coming back for seconds.
 They kill microbes and repel insects, and they damage the red blood cells of dogs and cats.
 Never feed your pet onions or garlic in any form.

 According to The Daily Meal, “We can blame it all on an enzyme called synthase.
 Synthase converts the sulfur molecules that are released when an onion is cut into sulfenic acid.
 The sulfenic acid, in turn, rearranges itself into a chemical that floats in the air, comes into contact with our eyes, and causes irritation – enough irritation to make us cry.”

 When we eat raw, sulfur-rich onions, they are sharp and pungent, but when they’re cooked or caramelized, the various sulfur compounds react with one another and new flavors develop from sweet to nutty.

 Armed with sharp knives and wooden cutting boards, two of The Daily Meal’s recipe editors did a 2-days of experiments to test if some of the common claims were fact or myth.

 The editors did agree with claims that “one can build up a tolerance to the lachrymatory effects of cutting onions” by doing it often, and I would agree.
 After years of cutting onions, I don’t even notice a sting, but I sure did as a new bride.